rparrish/RPamisc/README.md

 Rmarkdown Templates (RStudio)
 -----------------------------

--   "First Template" - Used to compose an short data analysis in PDF.
+-   "Full Report" - Used to compose an short data analysis in PDF.
 Includes a corporate header logo and prompts for information and a structured outline.
 Requires LaTeX.

 Graphics
 --------